123jimin/kle/README.md

 ## Security Warning
 Currently this program uses JavaScript's `eval` to evaluate expressions, and `; import` command can import any file in the system.
-While there is a simple filter to only allow simple expressions, it might be possible to exploit this `eval` to execute arbitary scripts.
+While there is a simple filter to only allow simple expressions before doing an `eval`, it might be possible to exploit this `eval` to execute arbitrary scripts.

 Therefore, before executing a KLE script, examine it (and maybe `.ksh` too!) to make sure that no spooky thing is going on.

-Usage of `eval` will be removed once the project becomes active, and arbitrary `; import` will be disabled (except for `stdlib`), but for now, be careful on these.
+Once the project becomes active, usage of `eval` will be removed and arbitrary `; import` will be disabled (except for `stdlib` and scripts in same folder), but for now, be careful on these possible security problems.

+A fun task: craft a `.kle` script capable of arbitrary code executon when applied on a `.ksh` chart with a call to a command `; main 1`.

 ## How to use a script
 A KLE script consists of various 'command's, which modifiy zoom values of a chart.